IgniteUI/igniteui-docfx/en/components/tabs.md

 ## Customizing Tabs

-Let's modify the tabs and make them more appealing by including icons using the [`icon`]({environment:angularApiUrl}/classes/igxtabsgroupcomponent.html#icon) input.
+Let's modify the tabs and make them more appealing by including icons using the [`igxTabHeaderIcon`]({environment:angularApiUrl}/classes/igxtabsgroupcomponent.html#icon) directive.
 The `igx-tabs` component is compatible with the Material Design
 [**Icons**](https://material.io/icons/) so it will be very easy to adopt them in your application.

 First add the Material Icons in your 'styles.scss' file in the main application folder.
+Next add `igx-icon` with [`igxTabHeaderIcon`]({environment:angularApiUrl}/classes/igxtabheadericondirective.html}) directive set, as a child of [`igx-tab-header`]({environment:angularApiUrl}/classes/igxtabheader.html}) .

 ```css
 // styles.scss